 Wear rubber gloves

-Wearing gloves to remove dyed fiber from dye baths, especially with very potent dye baths will keep your hands from changing color.
+Wearing gloves to remove dyed fiber from dye baths, especially with very potent dye baths, will keep your hands from changing color.

 Wear an apron

-To protect your clothes wear a waterproof apron.
+To protect your clothes, wear a waterproof apron.

 Be prepared for each step

-When dyeing, there is a high likelihood that you will get splashed with dye liquid.
-Consider wearing old clothes or a waterproof apron to avoid ruining your nice clothing.
-Also, dye liquid is often scalding, if not boiling.
+Also, dye liquid is often scalding – if not boiling.
 Be aware and cautious when working around your dye pots.

 Working with heat